Chenier's 'Bogalusa Boogie' enters Grammy Hall of Fame

 The Grammy Hall induction continues the fabulous legacy of Chenier, who died Dec.
 12, 1987, but is still widely regarded as Zydeco's greatest performer.
 An Opelousas native and longtime Lafayette residence, Chenier electrified the Creole French music of his youth with saxophones, trumpets, rock guitars and piano and won an international audience.

 He won a Grammy in 1983 for his "I'm Here" album.
 In 1984, the National Endowment for the Arts award him a National Heritage Fellowship, the nation's highest honor for folk artists.

-The Grammy Hall induction isn't the first national recognition for "Bogalusa Boogie," which was recorded in October 1975 at the famed Studio in the Country in Bogalusa, Louisiana which will recieve an official "Grammy Hall of Fame" framed award for recording "Bogalusa Boogie".
-Stevie Wonder, Willie Nelson, Jimmy Buffet, Maze, featuring Frankie Beverly, Blues Travler, Cinderella, and Kansas are among the stars who have also recorded at the secluded compound.
+The Grammy Hall induction isn't the first national recognition for "Bogalusa Boogie," which was recorded in October 1975 at the famed Studio in the Country in Bogalusa, Louisiana which will receive an official "Grammy Hall of Fame" framed award for recording "Bogalusa Boogie".
+The Producer, Engineer, and The Owner of Studio in the Country will also receive this Grammy Hall of Fame Award as well.
+Stevie Wonder, Willie Nelson, Jimmy Buffet, Maze, featuring Frankie Beverly, Blues Traveler, Cinderella, and Kansas are among the stars who have also recorded at the secluded compound.